o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/cpp-api.md

 You must notify Amazon GameLift service that your server process is ready to host game sessions, handle requests, and take connections.

-To send a notification that your server process is ready, use `AWSGameLiftServerRequestBus::Events::NotifyGameLiftProcessReady()`.
+To send a notification that your server process is ready, complete any relevant initialization and then use `AWSGameLiftServerRequestBus::Events::NotifyGameLiftProcessReady()`.
-Call process ready once your have completed any relevant initialization.
-One recommended place is in `YourProjectServerSystemComponent` activate step, after connecting to `AzFramework::SessionNotificationBus`.
+We recommended placing the call after connecting to `AzFramework::SessionNotificationBus` in the `YourProjectServerSystemComponent` activate step.

 ```cpp
 AWSGameLift::AWSGameLiftServerRequestBus::Broadcast(&AWSGameLift::AWSGameLiftServerRequestBus::Events::NotifyGameLiftProcessReady);
 ```

-Once the game session is created, following notifications are broadcast through `AzFramework::SessionNotificationBus`.
+After the game session has been created, notifications are broadcast through `AzFramework::SessionNotificationBus`.
 You can program how your session responds to these notifications.

 ### `OnCreateSessionBegin`